Shahbaz-mahmood123/GKE-terraform/README.md

 Once that has been finished execute the shell script `ApplyManifests.sh`, this will update your KubeConfig and spin up a basic ingress with a flask web app to test connectivity to pods on the cluster using your local machine.

 You should now have access to the Cluster from the command line and you can use Kubectl to interact with it.

 To validate a successfull connection you can navigate to your Cluster via the GCP UI.
-Go to Kubernetes Engine > Services & Ingress > ingress > Select the ingress > Select the link on the Routes(via IP)
+Go to Kubernetes Engine > Services & Ingress > ingress > Select the ingress > Select the link on the Routes(via IP).
+It can take some time for the load balancers, proxy rules to spin up so give it 5-10 minutes before trying to debug why you cannot connect.

 ## Troubleshooting: